zqpiq/py-token-authentication/README.md

 ### In this task you will add the functionality of token authentication

+At this part of the task, we will do authorization by using tokens.
+The functionality of regular users will be limited so that they cannot add, delete or update other data on the sites, besides their orders.
+Moreover, only authenticated users will be able to create an order.
+Deletion will be prohibited even for the administrator, if only through the admin panel.
+That's because of  when we're deleting, for example, a genre, the other relationships from other tables won't deleted

 1. Create serializers and views to support the following endpoints:
    * `POST api/register/` - You can create here a user
    * `POST api/login/` - You can get a token, if you write the correct data